 Miscellaneous items that are a must when you travel internationally

 17. Check the voltage of where you are going.

 Most of the world is on a different voltage and different size wall plugs.
-Make sure that all your electronics, have one or get a charger strip so you can charge more than one electronic at once.
+Ensure that all your electronics have one, or get a charger strip so you can charge more than one electronic at once.

 18. Buy batteries at home.

-I have paid three times more than I should have for batteries that now it is my #1 priority before leaving to ensure that I have extra and a spare.
+I have paid three times more than I should have for batteries, therefore, now it is my #1 priority before leaving to ensure that I have extra and a spare.

 19. Camera bags and computer bags.

 I love taking pictures, but this is the hardest one for me.
 Choose a lens that can do it all.
 Remember to buy extra compact flash drives.

 Bring the attachments to download your pictures every day and extra batteries.
 Remove any items not needed from your camera bag and computer bag, extra weight.